Fact Sheet: U.S. Army North COVID-19 Hospital Support Since November 2020

 Current Support

-In Arizona, approximately 40 military medical personnel from the U.S. Army Reserve have been supporting the state since January 9, 2021, at one hospital in Yuma:
+In Arizona, approximately 40 military medical personnel from the U.S. Army Reserve recently supported the state at one hospital in Yuma from Jan.
+9 to Feb.
+25, 2021:

 1. Yuma Regional Medical Center in Yuma